rk0cc/cs3103pico/README.md

 Alpine Linux based images to provide all necessaries environment for completing CS3103 tutorial locally.

+## Available tags

+* `latest`: Syncornize content from this repository and push to Docker Hub if the image built successfully.
+* `<full year><month>`: Images built based on `stable` branch content in each quarters of the year (e.g. `202504` refers to this image built at April, 2025).
+    * The image built automatically at the first date in January, April, July and October.

 ## Installed dependencies

 (Exclude all bundled dependencies from Alpine Linux)